Go to main content

 For the "concours" entry, the competitive entrance exams prepared are those :

-• General administration: Institut national du service public (ex-ENA), instituts régionaux d'administration, inspection des finances publiques, attaché de l'Education nationale (concours interne)
+• general administration: Institut national du service public (ex-ENA), instituts régionaux d'administration, inspection des finances publiques, attaché de l'Education nationale (concours interne)

 Other competitions and examinations can be prepared for by adding independent work: